 Concentration of "Inclusive Design"

-- HCDE 548 (or masters equivalent) - Special Topics - Inclusive Design taught by Leah Findlater
+- HCDE 548 - Special Topics - Inclusive Design taught by Leah Findlater or HCDE 515 Accessibility and Inclusive Design

 - DIS ST 230 (taken as DIS ST 499 and graduate-level evaluation arranged with instructor) Intro to Disability Studies